The Sierpinski Carpet as a Final Coalgebra: The Sierpinski carpet

 \begin{corollary} $C\subset U_0$ is a closed set with respect to $d_{\Taxicab}$ if and only if it is a closed set with respect to $d_{\Euc}$. \end{corollary}

 Let $\mathcal{C}$ denote the collection of non-empty closed subsets of $U_0$ (with respect to either metric).
-In order to apply Hutchinson's work to define $\SC$, we need to understand the Hausdorff metric on closed sets:
+In order to apply Hutchinson's work to define $\SC$, we need to recall the general definition of the Hausdorff metric on compact sets from (\ref{eq:Hausdorff}).
+In our setting, let us introduce some notation:

 and

 \begin{proposition} $(\mathcal{C},d_{He})$ is bilipschitz equivalent to $(\mathcal{C}, d_{Ht})$. \end{proposition}